advoid/advoid.net/faq.md

 <h2>Can I buy a prebuilt advoid device somewhere?

 <p>Currently not.
-But we are planning build to order devices for "real" endusers.
-If advoid is in a productive state You will also be able to just buy preinstalled SD cards for just inserting them into a Raspberry Pi device.</p>
+But, we are planning "build to order" devices for endusers.
+If advoid is in a stable state you will also be able to buy preinstalled SD cards for just inserting them into a Raspberry Pi device. </p>

 <h2>Can I censor the Internet using advoid?</h2>